My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 So, whether you want to head to the ever-popular Black’s Beach for a busy day out or would prefer to find beaches that are quieter, we’ve got you covered.

-Now, get ready to strip off and strut your stuff at these nude beaches!
+Now, get ready to strip off and strut your stuff at these nude beaches.

-Top 3 San Diego Nude Beaches That You’ll Love…
+My Top 3 San Diego Nude Beaches

 But there are 3 locations to visit if you’re looking to strip off and kick back without any tan lines.